energyquantified/eq-python-client/docs/userguide/push-feed.rst

 As mentioned, the client silently tries to reconnect on network errors automatically.
-After successfully reconnecting, it subscribes with the same filters and requests all events that occurred during downtime. **Note that** :py:meth:`eq.events.get_next() <energyquantified.api.EventsAPI.get_next>` **raises a**
+After successfully reconnecting, it subscribes with the same filters and requests all events that occurred during downtime.

+**Note that**
+:py:meth:`eq.events.get_next() <energyquantified.api.EventsAPI.get_next>`
+**raises a**
 :py:class:`WebSocketsError <energyquantified.exceptions.WebSocketsError>`
-**if the client fails to subscribe after an automatic reconnect.**
+**if the client fails to automatically resubscribe after a reconnect.**

 When you are not connected, you will receive events with the :py:class:`EventType.DISCONNECTED <energyquantified.events.EventType>` type